 ps = sdo.ParameterSpace([Delay ; Gain ; Tc ; Tp]);

 Generate 100 samples from the parameter space.

 rng default; % for reproducibility x = sdo.sample(ps, 100); sdo.scatterPlot(x);

 The sampling above used default options, and these are reflected in the plots above.
 Parameter values were selected at random from distributions that were uniform over the range of each parameter.
 Consequently, the histogram plots along the diagonal appear approximately uniform.
-If Statistics and Machine Learning Toolbox™ is available, a number of distributions may be used in addition to uniform and normal, and sampling can be done in a Latin hypercube pattern.
+If Statistics and Machine Learning Toolbox™ is available, many other distributions may be used, and sampling can be done using Sobol or Halton low-discrepancy sequences.

 The off-diagonal plots above show scatter plots between pairs of different variables.
 Since we did not specify a RankCorrelation matrix in ps, the scatter plots do not indicate correlations.
 However, if parameters were believed to be correlated, this can be specified using the RankCorrelation property of

 For sensitivity analysis, it is simpler to use a scalar objective, so we will specify the sum of squared errors, "SSE":

 estFcn = @(v) sdoVOR_Objective(v, Simulator, Exp, 'SSE'); y = sdo.evaluate(estFcn, ps, x);